Illustrations of Carrots in Ancient

 |A Curious Herbal, "containing five hundred

 most useful plants, which are now used in the practice of physick :

 engraved on folio copper plates, after drawings taken from the life by

 Elizabeth Blackwell.
 To which is added a short description of ye plants

 Note the Carrot Museum does not endorse or agree with the assumptions and assignment of carrot to any of the images or text, but provides the information given below as a matter of interest only.
 Neither the leaf nor root depictions show little or no similarity with Daucus Carota.
-In fact it appears that the manuscript has not been properly examined by an academic botanist!
 The script contains many somewhat carrot shaped, orange/brown colored roots that one could forward a tenuous argument for several images being carrot.
 Until someone in authority can come forward with a reliable decoding and translation of the mystery script it is remains difficult to treat it seriously.